-Matt Hayes is speaker of the following session:
+Matt Hayes is speaking in the following session:

-Lauren Haynes is speaker of the following session:
+Doug Herman is speaking in the following session:

 Andy started at Caterpillar in June of 2015 as part of the Analytics Professional Development Program; a program designed to teach new analysts about the company and let them work in different parts of the business before returning to the core analytics group that services the entire organization.
 During this time he worked in business units including the Caterpillar eCommerce group as well has the small construction products group.

 He currently works as a Data Scientist with a focus in marketing.
 He has participated in projects related to cross - channel reporting, marketing attribution, eCommerce and predicting purchasing behavior in the small construction product space.